zyrolasting/denxi/examples/README.md

 practice.
 You'll see what launchers and package definitions can do.
 Every now and then an example will ask you to look up something with `raco docs`.
 Do so.
 It will give you experience with the reference material.
-Once you are can work with the reference, you will know how to write your own examples. :)
+Once you can work with the reference, you will know how to write your own examples. :)

 ## After the Guide